abdullah-ch/Conjuctures/README.md

 Problem 9
 Write the inverse, converse and contrapositive of the following statements (in English).
 Hint: It will help to separately write p and q.
-Pakistan will win the match if they bat all 50 overs.
+It is important to note that inverse of p -> q is never equal to its contraposition Pakistan will win the match if they bat all 50 overs.
 Winning the match against Bangladesh is sufficient for Pakistan to qualify for semi final.
 It is necessary to do all the assignments in Discrete Structures to understand the material well.